raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/SQLMIAuditforBackuprestore.md

 ```
 ## Step 4: To enable to auditing feature

+Enable the server audit created in the earlier step.
+This is the final step and Auditing has been enabled for your Azure SQL Managed Instance.
 ```TSQL
 ALTER SERVER AUDIT BackupRestoreAudit WITH (STATE=ON);
 GO
 ```
 ## Monitoring the Audit logs
+All the logs show up in the Log Analytics workspace.
+Click on the **Logs** option under General Category to open the Kusto Query explorer where in you can write your Kusto queries to explore your data and then create alerts accordingly

 ![image](https://user-images.githubusercontent.com/22504173/75151353-8012e980-56d4-11ea-92e7-c7ae748caef2.png)